Kiba Hydroelectric Power Station

-Kiba Hydroelectric Power Station is a proposed 295 MW hydroelectric power station in Uganda.
+Kiba Hydroelectric Power Station is a planned 400 MW hydroelectric power station in Uganda.

 Location

 The power station would be located on the Nile River, downstream of Karuma Hydroelectric Power Station, but upstream of Murchison Falls.
 This location is in Nwoya District, in the Northern Region of Uganda, approximately 35 km, upstream of the boundary of Murchison Falls National Park.
 Kiba is approximately 758 m, above sea level, and marks the point where the Kiba River enters the Nile.

 Overview

 The government of Uganda commissioned a study, titled Project for Master Plan Study on Hydropower Development in the Republic of Uganda, that was conducted by Electric Power Development Company Limited and Nippon Koei Company Limited, which was funded by the Japan International Cooperation Agency (JICA), in 2009.
 In the report of that study, published in 2011, three large hydroelectric power stations were identified for immediate development, in the 2013 to 2023 time-frame, namely Isimba Hydroelectric Power Station, Karuma Hydroelectric Power Station and Ayago Hydroelectric Power Station.
 Two other stations were identified for development in the medium term, after the first three, namely Oriang Hydroelectric Power Station (400 megawatts), and Kiba Power Station (initially 200 megawatts).